Manual therapy is a highly effective therapy for relief and control of acute and chronic pain

 JUPITER MANUAL THERAPY

 Manual physical therapy from our skilled professionals at Physiocare Physical Therapy creates a sense of well-being and promotes relaxation, which helps to reduce stress.
 One of the most dangerous threats to good health is stress.
 In fact, living with anxiety and tension is associated with many serious illnesses.
-Massage or soft tissue mobilization type of treatments have proven to be a real solution for people who need to manage the stress in their lives.
+Soft tissue mobilization type of treatments have proven to be a real solution for people who need to manage the stress in their lives.
 It is also an essential form of treatment for many types of back pain and a plethora of other conditions.
-Unlike many other physical therapy offices, each and every Physiocare physical therapy patient will receive manual physical therapy.
+Unlike many other physical therapy offices which are not physical therapist owned and operated, all physical therapy patients who will benefit from manual therapy will receive manual physical therapy.

 TYPES OF MANUAL THERAPY